For product managers Self-hosted

 Next step

-Generate your first draft before your next sync.
+Post your first well-specified ticket before your next sync.

 Getting started

-1. Day 1 Install devpm · connect your tracker · run devpm --interactive once
+1. Today Install devpm · connect your tracker · post your first well-specified ticket in minutes

 Also evaluating DevIntern for another role in your org?